Tooth decay: Early childhood caries

 Another pattern of decay is "rampant caries", which signifies advanced or severe decay on multiple surfaces of many teeth.
 Rampant caries may be seen in individuals with xerostomia, poor oral hygiene, stimulant use (due to drug-induced dry mouth), and/or large sugar intake.
 If rampant caries is a result of previous radiation to the head and neck, it may be described as radiation-induced caries.
 Problems can also be caused by the self-destruction of roots and whole tooth resorption when new teeth erupt or later from unknown causes.

-Children at 6–12 months are at increased risk of developing dental caries.
-For other children aged 12–18 months, dental caries develop on primary teeth and approximately twice yearly for permanent teeth.
+Children between 6–12 months are at increased risk of developing dental caries.

-A range of studies have reported that there is a correlation between caries in primary teeth and caries in permanent teeth.
+A range of studies have reported a correlation between caries in primary teeth and caries in permanent teeth.

 Rate of progression

 Temporal descriptions can be applied to caries to indicate the progression rate and previous history.
 "Acute" signifies a quickly developing condition, whereas "chronic" describes a condition that has taken an extended time to develop, in which thousands of meals and snacks, many causing some acid demineralization that is not remineralized, eventually result in cavities.

-Recurrent caries, also described as secondary, are caries that appear at a location with a previous history of caries.
+Recurrent caries, also known as secondary, are caries that appear at a location with a previous history of caries.
 This is frequently found on the margins of fillings and other dental restorations.
 On the other hand, incipient caries describes decay at a location that has not experienced previous decay.
 Arrested caries describes a lesion on a tooth that was previously demineralized but was remineralized before causing a cavitation.
-Fluoride treatment can help recalcification of tooth enamel as well as the use of amorphous calcium phosphate.
+Fluoride treatment can help recalcification of tooth enamel, as well as the use of amorphous calcium phosphate.

 Micro-invasive interventions (such as dental sealant or resin infiltration) have been shown to slow down the progression of proximal decay.

 Affected hard tissue

 Depending on which hard tissues are affected, it is possible to describe caries as involving enamel, dentin, or cementum.
 Early in its development, caries may affect only enamel.
 Once the extent of decay reaches the deeper layer of dentin, the term "dentinal caries" is used.
 Since cementum is the hard tissue that covers the roots of teeth, it is not often affected by decay unless the roots of teeth are exposed to the mouth.
-Although the term "cementum caries" may be used to describe the decay on roots of teeth, very rarely does caries affect the cementum alone.
+Although the term "cementum caries" may be used to describe the decay on the roots of teeth, very rarely does caries affect the cementum alone.